Module B0_std.Cmd

 The type for tool search functions.

-These are functions that resolve and set the tool argument of commands to a concrete program executable.
+These are functions that resolve and set the get_tool argument of commands to a concrete program executable.
 Or return an error message if the tool cannot be resolved.
 See tool_search for implementations.

 Predicates